sympy/sympy/doc/src/guides/solving/solve-numerically.md

   {external:func}`~scipy.linalg.solve` can each solve a system of linear scalar equations

-Here is a simple example of numerically solving one equation:
+Here is an example of numerically solving one equation:

 ```py
 >>> from sympy import cos, nsolve, Symbol